PowerDNS/pdns/docs/changelog/index.rst

 Changelogs
 ==========

-The changelogs for the PowerDNS Authoritative Servr are split between release trains.
+The changelogs for the PowerDNS Authoritative Server are split between release trains.

 .. toctree::
     :maxdepth: 2